Section 508 Compliance Testing: Options & Strategies

 Failing to comply with Section 508 can result in legal consequences such as lawsuits, demand letters, or settlements.
 Defending against non-compliance claims can get expensive, both in terms of legal costs and loss of productivity.
 Organizations that receive federal funding may jeopardize their eligibility for current or future federal funding, further impacting their financial stability.

 In addition to legal consequences, non-compliance can harm your business’s reputation.
-If the public sees your company as one that is not inclusive or respectful of individuals with disabilities, it can seriously damage your relationship not just with the public but with clients and partners as well.
+Suppose the public sees your company as one that is not accessible or respectful of individuals with disabilities.
+In that case, it can seriously damage your relationship not just with the public but with clients and partners as well.

 How Section 508 Compliance Testing Works

-To avoid the consequences that come with non-compliance, it’s critical to test all your digital content against accessibility standards.
+To avoid the consequences of non-compliance, it’s critical to test all your digital content against accessibility standards.
 Fortunately, you have a few options for Section 508 compliance testing.

 Automated Testing